yt-dlp/yt-dlp/README.md

                                      downloaded file is also available.
 If no fields are passed, "%(filepath)s" is
-                                     appended to the end of the command --convert-subs FORMAT            Convert the subtitles to another format (currently supported: srt|vtt|ass|lrc)
+                                     appended to the end of the command --exec-before-download CMD       Execute a command before the actual download.
+The syntax is the same as --exec --convert-subs FORMAT            Convert the subtitles to another format (currently supported: srt|vtt|ass|lrc)
                                      (Alias: --convert-subtitles)